musteresel/musteresel.github.io/posts/2018/01/git-worktree-for-deploying.md

      - else, create the new worktree:
        `git worktree add ./build master`

+ 2. Build the files to publish in `./build`
- 3. change into the the directory `./build`
+ 3. Change into the the directory `./build`
  4. Add all files `git add .`
  5. Commit (and optionally push directly)